DanIverson/Bridge12/README.md

     ./toolChain
 ```

 5. Build the package.
 As a first step, the OpenVnmrJ and ovjTools repositories will automatically be downloaded.
+The build processes takes about 10 minutes.
 ```
     ./buildb12
 ```